ohnghb99/tabletop-SayCan/README.md

 ## Instructions

 This is a self-contained implementation of SayCan on a table top environment.
 It should run by running each cell in order.

+## QUICK START

+Step 1.
+Register for an OpenAI API key to use GPT-3 (there's a free trial) and enter it below

+Step 2.
+Menu > Change runtime type > Hardware accelerator > "GPU"

+Step 3.
+Menu > Runtime > Run all